BENBELGACEM-Bassem/P8/README.md

 By default, data will be loaded for 5 categories of products and 160 products per category.

 # Test the code

-Run the following command on the terminal, on project root directory: coverage run --source='.' manage.py test
+Add chromedriver on your path to perform functional test (Use brew if you are on mac) Run the following command on the terminal, on project root directory: coverage run --source='.' manage.py test
 Then get a report by running: